Violin: Construction and mechanics

-A violin generally consists of a spruce top (the soundboard, also known as the top plate, table, or belly), maple ribs and back, two endblocks, a neck, a bridge, a soundpost, four strings, and various fittings, optionally including a chinrest, which may attach directly over, or to the left of, the tailpiece.
+A violin generally consists of a spruce (especially Norway spruce) top (the soundboard, also known as the top plate, table, or belly), maple ribs and back, two endblocks, a neck, a bridge, a soundpost, four strings, and various fittings, optionally including a chinrest, which may attach directly over, or to the left of, the tailpiece.
 A distinctive feature of a violin body is its hourglass-like shape and the arching of its top and back.
 The hourglass shape comprises two upper bouts, two lower bouts, and two concave C-bouts at the waist, providing clearance for the bow.
 The "voice" or sound of a violin depends on its shape, the wood it is made from, the graduation (the thickness profile) of both the top and back, the varnish that coats its outside surface and the skill of the luthier in doing all of these steps.
-The varnish and especially the wood continue to improve with age, making the fixed supply of old well-made violins built by famous luthiers much sought-after.
+The varnish and especially the wood continue to improve with age, making the fixed supply of old well-made violins built by famous luthiers much sought after.

 The majority of glued joints in the instrument use animal hide glue rather than common white glue for a number of reasons.
 Hide glue is capable of making a thinner joint than most other glues.
 It is reversible (brittle enough to crack with carefully applied force and removable with hot water) when disassembly is needed.
 Since fresh hide glue sticks to old hide glue, more original wood can be preserved when repairing a joint.
 (More modern glues must be cleaned off entirely for the new joint to be sound, which generally involves scraping off some wood along with the old glue.)
 Weaker, diluted glue is usually used to fasten the top to the ribs, and the nut to the fingerboard, since common repairs involve removing these parts.
 The purfling running around the edge of the spruce top provides some protection against cracks originating at the edge.
 It also allows the top to flex more independently of the rib structure.
 Painted-on faux purfling on the top is usually a sign of an inferior instrument.
 The back and ribs are typically made of maple, most often with a matching striped figure, referred to as flame, fiddleback, or tiger stripe.